The Medullary Paralysis: Name

 According to an interview the band gave to 'Ritual Magazine', the members read in a medical journal about the four stages preceding death.
 The name of the band, Medullary Paralysis, is the last stage described by the journal, though it was not chosen to be macabre or dark.
 The members have told to be fascinated by the idea that it is both the best and the worst moment of our existence, and that what is even more mysterious is that nobody can describe what happens at that moment and nobody can say how it feels.

 International work

 Chinese tours (2010, 2012)

-During the summer of 2010, the band travelled to China to make a special tour and introduced Chinese audiences to the Italian trio's not-so-industrial-glam sound.
+uring the summer of 2010, the band travelled to China to make a special tour and introduced Chinese audiences to the Italian trio's not-so-industrial-glam sound.

 In June 2012, the band returned to China for a new tour to promote their album You Need Leaders.
 During that period, they have made an extensive tour through China and Hong Kong.

 During their time touring in China, the band was featured in a series called The Hutong Jams (where foreign bands in China incorporated traditional Chinese musical instruments into a music video taking place in a Hutong) and played the Pipa and the Chinese waist drum, adapting their song 'Fashion Slave'.